Import and explore a map

 - If necessary, on the ribbon, click the Map tab.

-- In the Navigate group, click the bottom half of the Explore button.
+- In the Navigate group, click the Explore button to pan the map.

-The Explore tool is similar to the Identify tool in ArcMap, and is how you access pop-ups.
-You can change how the Explore tool behaves with this menu.
+The Explore tool is similar to the Identify tool in ArcMap and is how you access pop-ups.
+You can change how the Explore tool function by clicking the bottom half of the Explore button to view more options.

 Work with symbology and labeling